edl78/obdb_docs/README.md

 - Build the Docker images by following the respective repos build instuctions.
 This applies to weed_training and weed_annotations, analytics is optional, obdb_docs and dev_tips are just for documentation.

 ### Start services
 - How to start all services needed is covered in each repo.
-If fast track is chosen one weed_training is needed.
+If fast track is chosen only weed_training is needed.
 If complete setup is prefered start Analytics (optional), weed_annotations and last weed_training.
-Analytics is not bundled with weed_annotations as it needs a GPU with at least 15GB of memory for the T-sne analysis.
+Analytics is not bundled with weed_annotations as it needs a GPU with at least 16GB of memory for the T-sne analysis.
 Weed_annotations need quite a lot of CPU RAM to hold all dashboard data from the statistics and analytics, therefore they do not share docker-compose.
 If running on a more capable server feel free to put them in the same docker-compose.
 Then weed_annotations depends on analytics.

 ### Clone and start CVAT